Haleakala National Park: The Complete Visitor Guide

 Watching the sunrise at Haleakala is one of the most popular things to do on Maui.
 To enter between 3:00 and 7:00 a.m., you’ll need a reservation.

-Arrive early to find a spot and follow the ranger’s directions in the parking lot.
-If you prefer not to drive, some Maui tour operators offer sunrise transport or guided experiences that handle logistics while you focus on the view.
+Arrive early to find a spot and follow the ranger's directions in the parking lot.
+If you prefer not to drive, some Maui tour operators offer sunrise transport or guided experiences that handle the logistics so you can focus on the view.

 Pro tip: Can’t get a sunrise permit?
 Go for Haleakala sunset instead—it’s just as colorful and doesn’t need a reservation.
 Stick around for stargazing Haleakala once the sky goes dark!